-MARTA will evaluate riders' traveling patterns on bus and rail to identify opportunities to retain existing riders and attract new riders.
+MARTA will evaluate riders' traveling patterns on heavy rail, bus, and streetcar service to identify opportunities to retain existing riders and attract new riders.

 2. Preserve Lifeline Service

 Lifeline services ensure access to key activity centers and facilities.
 Specifically, these routes operate in low-income and transit-dependent areas and provide access to jobs, medical facilities and non-discretionary destinations.